 You will undertake administrative work associated with your clinical and other professional work.
-Adequate time and facilities for clinical administration, including appropriate office space, secretarial support and access to a personal computer, software and internet access, will be available.]
+Adequate time and facilities for clinical administration, including appropriate office space, secretarial support and access to a personal computer, software and internet access, will be available.
+The department also has a Rota Co-ordinator to support individuals in role.